Facelift in Edina, MN

 - Mini facelift: Because the incisions are smaller and placed above the hairline, a mini facelift offers less noticeable scarring.
 Likewise, patients experience a quicker procedure and easier recovery.
 Although the results are more subtle, this may be beneficial for patients looking for a less dramatic change in appearance.

-Problems Treated by a Facelift
+Common Problems Treated by a Facelift

 A facelift can primarily address signs of aging below the eyes – most notably, the cheeks, mouth, jawline, and upper neck.
 By removing excess fat and skin and tightening the underlying muscle structure, patients gain a smoother overall appearance.
 More specifically, a facelift targets the following problems: